Skip to main content

 1. Explore What You Already Know about Waves.

 You have probably already encountered waves in your everyday life.
-Make a list of things you already know about waves to get started.
+Get started by writing down a personal list of things you already know about or have observed about waves in your everyday life.

 2. Explore Transverse and Longitudinal Waves.